+Another important app monetization is In-app advertising.
 This model, the apps are freely offered to users while developers provide advertisements for other products or services to earn money.
 The most common in-app advertising models could be defined as banner ads, videos, offer walls and interstitials.
 For instance, many apps may ask players to watch an advertisement in exchange for virtual game currency.
 Generally, the revenue from in-app advertising exhibited a growth of 52% from 2017 to 2018.

 A combination of different business models with the highest profit and market conditions would be implemented by developers.
 The freemium plus In-app Advertising and IAP model with premium identify as the most important combination models.
 Figuring out a model to earn revenues from users/customers is a key factor in the design of business model in these industries.

 Overall, with this advanced understanding of mobile application business models, less consideration has been given to the analysis of the most successful business models in mobile apps.
 In particular, less is known about these factors in the context of developing countries, where mobile applications are gaining increasing popularity.
-Experiment and test out different models before going all out with a chosen model.
+Experiment and test out different app monetization models before going all out with a chosen model.